Services

 The Pension Benefit Guaranty Corporation, which is a federal agency created by ERISA to protect pension benefits in private-sector defined benefit plans.

 A plan administrator is a person or company responsible for managing a retirement plan on behalf of its participants and beneficiaries.
-Typically, the administrator is the employer or a committee to which plan administrator responsibilities have been delegated.

 The combining of two or more plans into a single plan.